jsdom/webidl2js/README.md

 - Processing any private data `privateData` which is provided when other parts of your program use the generated `create()` or `createImpl()` exports of the wrapper class file.
 This is useful for constructing instances with specific state that cannot be constructed via the wrapper class constructor.

 If you don't need to do any of these things, the constructor is entirely optional.

-Additionally, the constructor should not be provided for mixin classes; it will never be called.

 ### Methods implementing IDL operations